ymotamedi/asll-analysis/ReadMe.md

 * **verb** - binary variable categorising noun targets from verb targets.
 * **vid_len** - length of gesture video recorded, in seconds.

+In addition, the file **seed_info.csv** gives identifiers for seed videos, allowing linking between generation 0 in the data files and seed videos stored at the link given above.

 ## Analysis notebooks

 The analysis notebooks are Jupyter Notebooks that run a Python 2.7 kernel and the rpy2 library, that allows cells in R to be inserted into a notebook using a Python kernel.
 Analysis is divided into three notebooks.

 * **Efficiency results** - results pertaining to efficiency measures.
 This includes measures of gesture length and the frequency of repeated gestures.
 * **Systematicity results** - results pertaining to systematicity measures.
 This includes measures of marker frequency and entropy of gesture sets.